 Professionally: I am a Licensed Professional Counselor Candidate in the state of Colorado (LPCC.0018706).
 I received my Master’s Degree in Multicultural Clinical Mental Health Counseling from the University of Colorado Denver and my Bachelor’s Degree in Psychology and Gender Studies from Western Michigan University.

-I am so excited and grateful to be a part of this team and I look forward to working with you!
+I am so excited to be a part of this team and I look forward to working with you!